bloomenio/kyc-contracts/README.md

-# kyc-contracts
-Know Your Customer smart contracts for the Anonymous Personalization Module
+## Know Your Customer (KYC) smart contracts for the Anonymous Personalization Module